What is Discoverability?

 So how do you go about achieving sales goals?
 Every resource you read, see, or listen to will tell you that writing a great book is the first step.
 Commercial success with a book is rare, to begin with; commercial success with a bad book is even rarer.
 You should always start from the ground up with a good book, a well-crafted cover, and thorough editing.

-Once you’ve got the book ready to share with the world the next step is getting the world to notice your amazing book!
+Once you’ve got the book ready to share with the world, the next step is getting the world to notice your amazing book!
+That’s what discoverability is all about.

 And that’s where things get tricky.
 Email marketing?
 Selling through bookstores or just online?
 Amazon or a personal website?
 Print or ebook?